sidahosa/albany-cocktail-menu/README.md

 A mobile-friendly cocktail menu built with React, Tailwind CSS, and AWS — designed so guests at my home can simply scan a QR code and browse all the drinks I can make for them.

 ![Hero Screenshot](./screenshots/hero-section.png)
-*Hero section welcoming users with flair and flavor*

 ---